Modifications of torsion-free coherent analytic sheaves: Introduction

 Considerations of this kind are particularly important in the study of canonical sheaves on singular complex spaces (see \cite{Ruppenthal14}).
 We will set up the relation \eqref{eq:intapp1} also for holomorphic $n$-forms with values in locally free coherent analytic sheaves (see \autoref{thm:app1}).

 Using \autoref{thm:MainNormal}, we are able to generalize Takegoshi's relative version \cite{Take85} of the Grauert-Riemenschneider vanishing theorem in several directions.
-This is elaborated by the second author in \cite{Sera14}.
+This is elaborated by the second author in \cite{Sera16}.

 The content of the present paper is organized as follows.
 After a brief review of monoidal transformations with respect to coherent analytic sheaves in \autoref{sec:prelims}, we will study linear spaces associated to torsion-free coherent analytic sheaves in \autoref{sec:LinearSpaces}.
 There, we will prove \autoref{thm:MainIrred}.
-Then, we study direct images of (torsion-free) analytic preimage sheaves (including the proof of \autoref{thm:MainNormal}) in \autoref{sec:Injection1}, and torsion-free analytic preimages of direct image sheaves in \autoref{sec:Injection2}.
+Then we study direct images of (torsion-free) analytic preimage sheaves (including the proof of \autoref{thm:MainNormal}) in \autoref{sec:Injection1}, and torsion-free analytic preimages of direct image sheaves in \autoref{sec:Injection2}.
 In \autoref{sec:mainA}, we show that the analytic inverse image functor preserves monomorphisms and epimorphisms and use this fact in combination with the previous considerations to prove \autoref{thm:mainA}. \autoref{sec:application1} and \autoref{sec:hnforms} contain the applications described above.
 We complement the paper by analogous considerations on the non-analytic inverse image functor in \autoref{sec:NAInverseImage}.

-{\bf Acknowledgments.} {The authors are grateful to Matei Toma and Daniel Greb for discovering a mistake in an earlier version of this paper and for helpful discussions on the topic.
+{\bf Acknowledgments.} {The authors are grateful to Matei Toma and Daniel Greb for discovering a mistake in an earlier version of this paper and for helpful discussions on the topic, and to the unknown referee for several suggestions which helped to improve the paper.
 This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), grant RU 1474/2 within DFG's Emmy Noether Programme.}